Dimafanrock/QRCodeScannerIOS/README.md

 - **Fetching QR Code Data:**
   The `QrCodeAPIServiceImpl` class manages network requests to fetch QR code data from the API.
 It handles the construction of the request URL and setting necessary headers.

+- **HTTP Error Handling:**
+  The application uses the `AppError` class to handle HTTP errors.
+If an error occurs during the API request, a detailed error message is displayed to help with debugging.

 - **ViewModel Logic:**
   The `QrScannerViewModel` class is used to manage the scanning logic, including validating the QR code and storing the scanned data in the appropriate state.
 It uses the repository pattern to communicate with the service layer.